GabrielKP/MMB-Project/classifier-HO.md

 # Stage 1: Definition

-In this stage the Neuron, Network, learning Rules and activation Functions are defined and the Data is loaded in.
+In this stage the Neurons, Networks, learning Rules and activation Functions are defined and the Data is loaded in.

 ## The Neuron